unixnut/async-nexus/README.rst

 using async coroutines and generators to create/handle events.
 Provides convenience classes for common event-related activities such as Timer.

-Provides various EventAdapter subclasses for interacting with libraries like 0mq (ZeroMQ) and other message brokers.
+Provides various :class:`async_nexus.EventSource` subclasses for interacting with libraries like 0mq (ZeroMQ) and other message brokers.

 * Free software: MIT license